Gant/Gant/README_Install.txt

-Gant -- A Groovy build tool based on scripting Ant tasks
+Gant -- A Groovy build framework based on scripting Ant tasks.

 This is Gant a Groovy way of working with Ant tasks -- no more XML :-)